ovh/manager/packages/components/ovh-shell/README.md

   // Do stuff with shell
 })

-// You can also do this :
+// You can also do this:
 const shell: Shell = await useShellClient('myAwesomeApp');

 // Do stuff with shell